fabgeyer/dataset-deepfp-extension/README.md

 # Network Calculus with Flow Prolongation - A Feedforward FIFO Analysis enabled by ML

-This repository contains the dataset used for the paper _"Network Calculus with Flow Prolongation - A Feedforward FIFO Analysis enabled by ML"_.
+This repository contains the dataset used for the paper [_"Network Calculus with Flow Prolongation - A Feedforward FIFO Analysis enabled by ML"_](https://doi.org/10.1109/TC.2022.3204225) published in IEEE Transactions on Computers.
 We refer to the article for a full explanation of the methodology used for generating the dataset.

 This is an extension of the DeepFP method initially presented in [_"Tightening Network Calculus Delay Bounds by Predicting Flow Prolongations in the FIFO Analysis"_](https://doi.org/10.1109/RTAS52030.2021.00021) presented at IEEE RTAS 2021.
 Compared to [the dataset](https://github.com/fabgeyer/dataset-rtas2021) and method previously used, we use reinforcement learning to train the neural network used in DeepFP.
 Hence our training dataset does not contain information about the prolongations.